👀 Seeing the results

 numberOfViews.
 Apollo Client is doing the work behind the scenes to look at the

 id of this track, search for it in the cache, and update its

 numberOfViews field.
 When the cache updates, so does the UI.
 Thanks Apollo Client!

-You've completed Part IV of our Lift-off series, congratulations!
+Thanks so much for joining us for Lift-off, the first series in our Odyssey journey.
 We've now got a working application for aspiring catstronauts to use to explore the universe, and we can see how popular a track is with its number of views.